 Skyline Attractions - From Imagination to Innovation

 Skyline Attractions, LLC is an amusement rides manufacturer and designer based out of Orlando, Florida, USA.
-The company has had a hand in record-breaking roller coasters, revolutionary new ride concepts, and projects at some of the world’s premier amusement and theme parks.
-The relatively young company’s history can be traced back to the early 2010s and includes wooden roller coasters, innovative ride concepts, and Cincinnati chili.
+The company has had a hand in record-breaking roller coasters, revolutionary new ride concepts, and other projects at some of the world’s premier theme parks.
+The relatively young company’s history can be traced back to the early 2010s and includes wooden roller coasters, children’s rides, and Cincinnati chili.

 The concept of Skyline Attractions was first dreamed up by three Great Coasters International, Inc. (GCII) employees – VP of Sales & Design Jeff Pike, Design Engineer Evan Souliere, and Procurement and Assembly Director Chris Gray.
-The trio had worked for the award-winning wooden roller coaster company for a cumulative 30+ years, designing and building some of the world’s best thrill rides.
+The trio had worked for the award-winning wooden roller coaster manufacturer for a cumulative 30+ years, designing and building some of the world’s best thrill rides.
 They had played critical roles in many of the company’s biggest and best attractions and, during their time at the company, had been involved in the design, sales, operation, and/or maintenance of more than 25% of the world’s operating wooden roller coasters.
 But they were itching to expand outside of wooden roller coasters and take some wild new ride concepts for a spin.

 The three GCII employees were joined by a fourth amusement industry veteran, Bill Wydra, and began to discuss starting a new amusement rides company.
 They wanted this new company to offer more than just one type of attraction and have a diverse range of rides for all age groups and thrill levels.
-The co-founders also began to take weekend trips to Florida, where the new company would be located, and started dreaming-up new ride concepts and ideas.
-They also settled on a name for the company: while brainstorming what to call the venture, Pike spotted a cup from the Cincinnati-based chain of chili parlors, Skyline Chili, where the company took frequent lunch breaks.
+The co-founders also began to take weekend trips to Florida, where the new company would be located, and started dreaming-up some of these exciting new ideas.
+They also settled on a name for the company: while brainstorming what to call the venture, Pike spotted a cup from the Cincinnati-based chain of chili parlors, Skyline Chili.
 The name Skyline worked perfect for a company that would one day be transforming the skyline of amusement parks everywhere.